kiyomi-harris/MSBA-622-Data-Liberation-Project/README.md

-# VA SSVF Survey Data Analysis
+# Animal and Plant Health Inspection Services Data Analysis

-This repository contains data obtained by the [Data Liberation Project](https://www.data-liberation-project.org/), via a [Freedom of Information Act request](https://www.data-liberation-project.org/requests/ssvf-satisfaction-surveys/) to the US Department of Veterans Affairs (VA) and pre-processed by the Data Liberation Project.
+This repository contains data obtained by the [Data Liberation Project](https://www.data-liberation-project.org/), via a [Freedom of Information Act request](https://www.data-liberation-project.org/datasets/aphis-inspection-reports/) to the USDA's Animal and Plant Health Inspection Service and pre-processed by the Data Liberation Project.

 ## Summary of Findings